minimalic/silverstripe-hackernews/README.md

 # Silverstripe HackerNews - slider with Y Combinator's Hacker News

-Silverstripe HackerNews is a news ticker (animated banner) with tech news fetched by using Hacker News API.
+News ticker (animated banner) for Silverstripe CMS.
+The extension can automatically fetch tech news/posts by using Hacker News API.

-Working demo on on [iloveunix.com](https://iloveunix.com) at site's bottom.
+Working demo on [iloveunix.com](https://iloveunix.com) at site's footer.

 ## Requirements